damapak/ist303_spr2024/week03_slides.md

 - Does team maturity impact the perception of successful application of the Scrum framework?
   - perception of success was associated with team maturity (0.537)
 - How does team composition impact the perception of successful application of the Scrum framework?
-  - most significant factors: team members are fully allocated, team members received agile training, and teams are self-managing.
+  - most significant factors: fully allocated team members, team members received agile training, self-managing teams.

 ---
 ### Research Questions, cont'd

-- How does Scrum values impact the perception of successful application of the Scrum framework? \
+- How do Scrum values impact the perception of successful application of the Scrum framework? \
 3 values were significant w/respect to perceived success:
   - teams who stated that scrum values provide direction in their work
   - teams who can communicate openly about work and challenges with stakeholders